 - The right employees engaging with patients

 Currently, many ES departments hire individuals into the hospital based solely due to an open position in the department.
-The Director does not focus on matching a new hire skillset to this open position potentially resulting in placing an employee in a spot where they don’t want to/can’t clean.
-The employee does not do their best work or positively interact with the patients and that directly impacts low HCAHPS scores.
+The Director does not focus on matching a new hire skillset to the opening, potentially resulting in placing an employee in a spot where they don’t want to/can’t clean.
+Resulting in the possibility that the employee does not do their best work or positively interact with the patients, directly impacting HCAHPS scores.

 An Engaged Workforce